 Open transition star-delta starting

-The circuit that we have discussed earlier (Figure 1A) is that of an open transition star-delta starter.
+The circuit that we discussed earlier (Figure 1A) is that of an open transition star-delta starter.
 If you closely observe, the motor is disconnected during the transition from star to delta configuration.
 Meaning that the starter momentarily disconnects from the motor and reconnects in a delta configuration.

 The transition may result in transient currents and torque dependent on the magnitude of back EMF generated by the rotor at the instant of the closure of the delta contactor.
 It is easier, cost-effective, and widely used than the closed transition starting.